mbcodepl/mStock/README.md

 The script will then fetch the stock prices and display them, refreshing every few seconds based on the refresh_rate defined in the config.json file.

-To stop the script, use the keyboard interrupt command, usually Ctrl+C.
+To stop the script, use the keyboard interrupt command, usually Ctrl+C or Ctrl+Z.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Contributing
+## Contributing

 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.